Editors and publishers confirmed for Pitchfest

 Learn more about Josh and Albert Whitman

-About Tess and Egret Lake Books:
+About Melissa and Crooked Lane Books:

-Learn more about Tess and Egret Lake Books!
+Learn more about Melissa and Crooked Lane!

 Tova Seltzer, Editor, Holiday House